RE7 Banned Footage Vol.1: Short but Sweet

 - Nightmare: The first on the list in the DLC menu.
 This one is a survival-esque game where you use scrap metal to pay for weapons, ammunition, traps, and upgrades that assist you in surviving the difficult onslaught of all types of the Molded and a few other familiar faces.
 I'll be honest, I haven't beat this one yet because it is very difficult.
-You need to adopt some real resource management skills for this one and be prepared, the enemy is CERTAINLY not on easy mode.
+You need to adopt some real resource management skills for this one and be prepared; the enemies are certainly not on easy mode.
 Another challenging factor is the hefty scrap requirement points increasing more and more every time you purchase an item.
-Nothing is improved, it's the same old first aid medicine, handgun bullets, or any other type of ammo, that you bought at the start of the game.
-Oh, and, be prepared for the most panic inducing fights you'll see in any game ever.
-The Molded hunt in packs, and, as we learned from the main story of Resident Evil 7, they are a difficult fight against just one of these creeps let alone six or seven of them.
+Nothing is improved.
+It's the same old first aid medicine, handgun bullets, or any other type of ammo that you bought at the start of the game.
+Oh, and be prepared for the most panic-inducing fights you'll see in any game ever; the Molded hunt in packs, and, as we learned from the main story of Resident Evil 7, they are a difficult fight against just one of these creeps—let alone six or seven of them.

-- Bedroom: An escape the room mission that works really well in the RE7 world.
-You're trapped in the master bedroom, handcuffed to the bed and given disgusting dishes by non other than Marguerite Baker.
+- Bedroom: An escape-the-room mission that works really well in the RE7 world.
+You're trapped in the master bedroom, handcuffed to the bed, and given disgusting dishes by none other than Marguerite Baker.
 This one truly requires you to pay attention to the details, follow each step very carefully, and time your movements with each action.
 On top of all this, you need to truly think outside of the box and maintain a strong wit.
 You do, however, have a limited number of chances when you mess up in the form of damage to your health.
-This one was really short, however and that is the only complaint about this that I have.
-What I also like about this one, is that it gives more depth to the characters and their personalities; for instance, you see the personality dilemma going on with Marguerite with her being kind and gentle one moment, and in the next, should you mess up or not eat her "home cooking", she'll become the most terrifying, vile thing you've ever encountered.
+This one was really short, however, and that is the only complaint about this that I have.
+What I also like about this one is that it gives more depth to the characters and their personalities; for instance, you see the personality dilemma going on with Marguerite with her being kind and gentle one moment, and in the next, should you mess up or not eat her "home cooking," she'll become the most terrifying, vile thing you've ever encountered.